 Visit the Cities Locals Abandon

 August is beach month for locals as well as tourists, so while Europe’s star destinations of Paris, London, Barcelona, and Rome are busy year-round, more local cities, such as Madrid and Milan empty of tourists in August when residents de-camp to the beach.
-If you can handle the heat and the fact that the best restaurants will be closed, this is a fantastic time to experience some cities.
-Just be sure to do as the locals do and take things easy during the day and go out in the evening when the streets are livelier.
+If you can handle the heat and the fact that the very best restaurants will be closed, this is a fantastic time to experience some cities.
+Just be sure to do as the locals do: head out in the morning, take things easy during the hottest part of the day, linger over lunch and head back to the hotel for a long siesta, then go out in the evening when the temperatures drop and the streets are livelier.

 Get Off the Beaten Track